aws-amplify/docs/docs/lib/storage/fragments/js/download.md

 })
 ```

-`Storage.get` merely returns a signed URL `string` to your file, if `download` is false, which is the default.
-You can use this to create a download link for people to click.
-This is usually the recommended option.
+`Storage.get` returns a signed URL `string` to your file, if `download` is false, which is the default.
+You can use this to create a download link for people to click on.
+This is our recommended option.
 Note that this method **does not check if the file actually exists** as that would involve an extra API call.

 ```js
 // get the signed URL string